Super Galena Hop

 Beer Styles using Super Galena Hops

 Some popular beer styles that make use of the Super Galena hop include American Ale, Stout & Lager.

 Super Galena Hop Substitutions

 If the Super Galena hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Super Galena substitutions.

 Experienced brewers have chosen the following hops as substitutions of Super Galena:

 Is Super Galena available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Super Galena hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.